Legendrian contact homology in the product of a punctured Riemann surface and the real line

 \section{Knot diagrams}

 In this section we describe how to construct appropriate diagrams for Legendrian knots, and how to construct Legendrian knots starting from diagrams.
-In Subsection \ref{modelP} we examine $P\times\R$ closer and present how to model it as a square with standard contact structure together with some marked intervals representing handles.
+In Subsection \ref{modelP} we examine $P\times\R$ in more detail and present how to model it as a square with the standard contact structure together with some marked intervals representing where the open handles attach.
 We introduce a notion of front diagrams and front diagram isotopy for Legendrian knots in $P\times \R$ in Subsection \ref{frontdiagramsss}.
 We also show that any pair of knots which are Legendrian isotopic have corresponding front diagrams which are front diagram isotopic.
-Given a front diagram $F$ we show how to get the Lagrangian diagram $\Pi_P(K)$ for a Legendrian knot $K$ which has $F$ as its front diagram.
+Given a front diagram $F$ we show how to get the Lagrangian diagram $\pi(K)$ for a Legendrian knot $K$ which has $F$ as its front diagram.